-- Hounslow residents will have access to an increased number of beds in the community, which includes the introduction of dedicated enhanced end-of-life care beds for patients who do not require a hospice in-patient bed but cannot stay at home due to their needs, do not wish to stay at home, and do not want to or need to be in a hospital.
-These beds will be available to all boroughs of NW London.
-They are currently only available in Hillingdon. - Hounslow residents will continue to have access to specialist hospice inpatient unit bed care.
+- Increased number of beds, which includes dedicated enhanced end-of-life care nursing home beds across all of NW London for patients who do not require a hospice bed but cannot stay at home due to their needs, do not wish to stay at home, and do not want to or meet the need to be in a hospital. - Existing hospice inpatient unit beds to support our patients with the most complex specialist palliative care need.